learn-co-students/devise_lab-v-000/README.md

     rails g devise User

-Run `rake routes`.
+Run `rake routes` and `rake db:migrate`.
 You should see that Devise has added a bunch of them.
 Run `rails s` and take a look at one, maybe `/users/sign_in`.

 You should now have a working app with sign in.